sensu/sensu-docs/content/sensu-go/5.17/reference/sensu-query-expressions.md

 - [Examples](#examples)

 Sensu query expressions are JavaScript-based expressions that provide additional functionality for using Sensu, like nested parameters and custom functions.
-You can use Sensu query expressions to directly evaluate Sensu resources.

 Sensu query expressions always return either `true` or `false`.
 They are powered by the [Otto JavaScript VM][1].